amandaestevez/SOFTWARE-QA/README.md

 ## Methodology

-- Each module clearly explains the relevant software testing concepts clearly and concisely.
+- Each module clearly explains the relevant software testing concepts concisely.
 - Documentation may include practical templates to illustrate specific approaches, such as sample test case outlines or bug reporting formats.
 - References to code snippets or external resources might be included, without directly embedding code or extensive external content.